Private From Whom? Minimal Information Leakage in Auctions: Introduction

-Our framework restricts the usage of alternative tools such as cryptography or an external mediator.\footnote{Formally, our designer does not rely on a trusted randomization device, as in \cite{izmalkov2011perfect}, we make no computational hardness assumptions, and assume that the designer also chooses bidder strategies leading to them being invertible.} Alternative mechanisms come with their own drawbacks.\footnote{Participants must understand or trust that a cryptographic scheme works as intended for the mechanism to be successful.
-Many alternative mechanisms also require players to communicate in a different manner, such as through an underlying blockchain or by encoding messages in specific ways themselves.
-Relying on a separate auctioneer or platform requires bidders to trust that the auction host will not divulge any information that they learn.
-Finally, alternative tools may not exist in certain settings (many auctions are run in certain ways due to historical significance), may become obsolete (for example, if \href{https://www.reuters.com/technology/google-says-it-has-developed-landmark-quantum-computing-algorithm-2025-10-22/}{quantum computers} are able to break cryptographic schemes), or are too costly for other reasons (in spectrum auctions, where a graph coloring problem must be solved quickly in every iteration, any increase in time complexity could be prohibitive).} With that in mind, our results provide a calculus for deciding \textit{when} the costs of moving to an alternative scheme are worthwhile.
+Our framework of deterministic bilateral communication restricts the usage of alternative tools such as cryptography or an external mediator.\footnote{Formally, our designer does not rely on a trusted randomization device as in \cite{izmalkov2011perfect}, and we make no computational hardness assumptions.} These alternative tools may be costly to implement and come with their own limitations.
+Participants must understand or trust that a cryptographic scheme works as intended for the mechanism to be successful.
+Relying on an external mediator requires bidders to trust that the mediator will not divulge any information.
+Finally, alternative tools may be inaccessible, become obsolete, or be prohibitively costly for alternative reasons.\footnote{In many auctions in practice, the auctioneer and bidders communicate directly without a mediator.
+These include art and antique auctions (at Sotheby's or Christie's), and some auctions for resources such as timber and natural gas.
+Developments in quantum computing (\cite{cherney2025quantum}) may undermine the security guarantees of cryptographic schemes.
+In spectrum auctions, where a graph coloring problem must be solved quickly in every iteration, any increase in time complexity could be prohibitive.} With that in mind, our results provide a calculus for deciding \textit{when} the costs of moving to an alternative scheme are worthwhile.
 A designer may first wish to understand what privacy protections are feasible in the absence of cryptography before deciding whether to use cryptographic protocols; our work provides this characterization.